0x33c0unt/process-based-proxy-redirection/README.md

 # process-based-proxy-redirection
-Process-based proxy redirection for WinSock, supports authenticated and none-authenticated connections for SOCKS5 protocol.
+Process-based proxy redirection for WinSock (x86), supports authenticated and none-authenticated connections for SOCKS5 protocol

+Usage;
+Compile and inject the dll to the target process.